netxms/netxms-doc/admin/concepts.rst

 Objects
 =======

-All network infrastructure monitored by NetXMS inside monitoring system represented as a set of :term:`objects <Object>`.
+All network infrastructure monitored by |product_name| inside monitoring system represented as a set of :term:`objects <Object>`.
 Each object represents one physical or logical entity (like host or network interface), or group of them.
 Objects are organized into hierarchical structure.